The Berwins' Approach

 - Purchase search fees which are approximately £269.26 (including VAT)

-- HM Land Registry fee – vary from £20 upwards and depends on the purchase price – we will confirm the fee due but you can check yourself using the Land Registry fee calculator: Land Registry Calculator
+- HM Land Registry fee – vary from £20 upwards and depends on the purchase price – we will confirm the fee due but you can check yourself using the Land Registry fee calculator: Land Registry Calculator.
+VAT is not payable on Land Registry fees

 - Electronic money transfer fee £42 (including VAT) for each time monies are transferred, for example, on a sale/purchase if there is a balance to the client this charge will apply.